 The two introduction weeks take place two weeks prior to the semester begins in the two last weeks of August for the fall semester and in the two last weeks of January for the spring semester.

 - Crash Course Week – The Crash Course Week is a social/cultural evening activity programme which takes place two weeks before the semester begins.
 The Crash Couse Week is the supplement to Danish Language Course which is offered during the daytime; however, participation does not require that you also sign up for the language course.
 The Crash Course Week is a package deal and the events are therefore not available for separate purchase.
 The price for the Crash Course Week Social Package is 375 DKK.
 You can find an example of a previous programme here.

 - Introduction Week – The Introduction Week is a social/cultural evening activity programme which takes place in the week before the semester begins.
 The Introduction Week is the supplement to the mandatory and free daytime activities (e.g. Campus Tour, Cultural Day and IT & Library presentation).
 The Introduction Week is a package deal and the events are therefore not available for separate purchase.
-The price for the Introduction Week Social Package is 500 DKK.
-You can find an example of a previous programme here.
+The programme for the Introduction week in January 2014 is here: daytime_activities_spring_2014_week_5.pdf.

 Throughout the semester various cultural-, business-, social- and sport activities will be arranged for you.
 These activities are free of charge.
 Some of the activities might have limited seats and tickets are therefore given out after the first-come, first-served principle.
 The number of activities during a semester varies, but usually there are at least two activities per month.